vitabaks/docs/docs/management/restore.md

 To clone the cluster run the following command:

 ```
-ansible-playbook deploy_pgcluster.yml -e "disable_archive_command=true" -e "keep_patroni_dynamic_json=false"
+ansible-playbook deploy_pgcluster.yml \
+  -e disable_archive_command=true \
+  -e keep_patroni_dynamic_json=false
 ```

 :::info
 We set `disable_archive_command` to `true` to disable the `archive_command` after the restore.
 This is necessary to prevent conflicts in the archived log storage when multiple clusters attempt to archive WALs to the same storage.

 We also set `keep_patroni_dynamic_json` to `false` to remove the `patroni.dynamic.json` file after the restore.
-This ensures that the new parameters specified in `vars/main.yml` are applied, rather than restoring the cluster with the parameters used when the backup was created.
+This ensures that the new parameters specified in variables are applied, rather than restoring the cluster with the parameters used when the backup was created.
 :::